wtnwin111/interview/src/com/interview/books/question300/README.md

     *HINT: use BinarySearchTree, and keep size(), in track(int n) add a number in tree, and rank(int n) is calculate the rank of n, both element is O(lgN) if tree is balanced.

-72. Given a String having first n integers and next n chars.
+72. **Inplace Reorder** Given a String having first n integers and next n chars.
 A = i1 i2 i3 … iN c1 c2 c3 … cN.
     Write an in-place algorithm to rearrange the elements of the array ass A = i1 c1 i2 c2 … in cn

     *HINT: do the swap from center to endpoint, and pair by pair step in 2.*